jonathan-chin/mec-ttp-2021-winter-assignment-1/README.md

 Submit a single github link before 11:59pm EST on Jan 4, 2021 using the following form.
 Only one student on your team needs to submit and be sure to tag all the team members when submitting.

 [https://airtable.com/shrdhk3TgUWZ6pFO5](https://airtable.com/shrdhk3TgUWZ6pFO5)

+## Extension

+If you feel comfortable having met all the requirements and want to continue, you can try the following: replace our [key] convention with clickable links.
+Hint: this is the same technique that others use to build clickable table of contents in GitHub README files.